 To be honest, the fight with the disease is about the people on the front line - brave healthcare employees, including physicians, paramedics, and nurses.
 The AI technology can perform only an auxiliary function - but sometimes it can be enough.

 In the age of big data, access to the latest and freshest information is the first step in making more informed decisions.
 Delivering a smart dashboard about the ongoing situation can be a blessing for the decisive people.

-The AI-powered dashboard can deliver nearly any information in a comprehensible and easy form, be that a geographical placement of sick and quarantined people, the distribution of the medical equipment or the capacity of medical staff and infrastructure.
+The AI-powered dashboard can deliver nearly any information in a comprehensible and easy form, be that a geographical placement of sick and quarantined people, the distribution of the medical equipment, or the capacity of medical staff and infrastructure.

 The smart dashboard can also be augmented with the forecasting capabilities not only to deliver current information but also how it is predicted to change in the near future and suggest what to do - it is better to deliver masks before the medical staff needs to improvise or worse - to work with no protection at all.

 According to the IBM data, up to 90% of all medical data today has a form of an image.
-Also, contrary to the image of a cat, dog or many other types, all these images are already provided with a standardized description - labeled, a data scientist would say.
-Thus, it is the matter of training a proper neural network on a prepared dataset to get a machine that supports the diagnosis by preprocessing medical images.
+Also, contrary to the image of a cat, dog, or many other types, all these images are already provided with a standardized description - labeled, a data scientist would say.
+Thus, it is a matter of training a proper neural network on a prepared dataset to get a machine that supports the diagnosis by preprocessing medical images.

-When it comes to the coronavirus outbreak, it can be an automated analysis of the X-ray of lungs, that can deliver a significant piece of information on the patient’s condition.
+When it comes to the coronavirus outbreak, it can be automated analysis of the X-ray of lungs, that can deliver a significant piece of information on the patient’s condition.
 One of the most common complications after the COVID is respiratory diseases including pneumonia.